zbanga/forex/README.md

 Future Opportunities: Try other dimensionality reduction algorithms (t-sne) and other feature selection methods.

-# Model and Gridsearch
+# Modeling

-Gridsearch Cross Validate (Train / Test Split) each pipeline with a variety of parameters for each for each candle granularity and take the model with the highest score.
+Spin up the most expensive AWS EC2 instances and gridsearch cross validate (train / test split) each pipeline with a variety of parameters for each for each candle granularity and take the model with the highest score.
 Customized the gridsearch scoring function to maximize returns.

+Neural Network and XGBoost Classifier

 Future Opportunities: Optomize the gridsearch scoring function to incorporate other financial metrics including alpha, beta, max drawdown, etc.

-# Analyze Results
+# Results

 Look are predicted probability by models
 Calculate the returns and the classification metrics including a confusion matrix, accuracy, precision, recall, roc curve.

 Future Opportunities: Tune a trading strategy based upon probabilities.
 Use a proper backtesting library incorporating bid / ask spreads, trading fees.

-# Share Results
+# Web Application

 Continuously update database with live candles.
 Continuously fit gridsearched models and predict the future direction for each candle granularity.